 Dennis J. Graber focuses his practice on the representation of insureds and self-insureds in the defense of asbestos litigation in both Illinois and Missouri.
 He has also been involved in the defense of asbestos cases in Delaware, Kentucky, Rhode Island, California and New York.

-Mr. Graber also represents insureds and self-insureds in the defense of other litigation actions, including claims involving architect/engineer liability, auto/vehicular, Dram Shop/liquor, fire loss, general liability insurance, insurance coverage, premises liability, products liability, property damage and toxic torts.
+Mr. Graber also represents insureds and self-insureds in the defense of other litigation actions, including claims involving architect/engineer liability, auto/vehicular, Dram Shop/liquor, fire loss, general liability insurance, insurance coverage, premises liability, products liability, property damage, toxic torts, and workers compensation.

 Mr. Graber routinely appears in the circuit courts in most counties in Southern Illinois.
 He has handled numerous civil trials throughout Southern Illinois, as well as in the U.S. District Court for the Southern District of Illinois.